paulosuzart/paulosuzart.github.io/_posts/2026-07-15-ducklake-in-production.md

 {% include callout.html type="note" text="**The tradeoff is:** What is a good `DATA_INLINING_ROW_LIMIT` for your use case?

-- too big: you can ruin the catalog (bloat, slow parquet writes due to partitioning/sorting);
+- Too big: you can ruin the catalog (bloat, slow parquet writes due to partitioning/sorting);
-- too little: you end up with too many small files anyway.
+- Too little: you end up with too many small files anyway.
 I personally tend to bet on CDC infrastructure buffering rather than catalog inlining.
 Something like [Open Data Buffer](https://www.opendata.dev/blog/buffer-ha-pipelines-without-kafka/), for example." %}

 ## Sorted tables might be enough (no partitions)

 Each write to DuckLake results in one or more files already.
 And in many cases, the CDC data will land into a [bronze layer](https://www.databricks.com/blog/what-is-medallion-architecture) to be used by downstream data pipelines.
 The pipelines might consider a window of data to process, rather than processing all data at once.
 So if you include (as a default value column or added to the data during the ingestino) a `_ingestion_timestamp` column, you can easily filter for data that hasn't been processed yet.
 For that you take advanted of [Sorted Tables](https://ducklake.select/docs/stable/duckdb/advanced_features/sorted_tables).

 With pipelines processing recently ingested data on each run, only recent files will be scanned.
-With Sorted Tables, ducklake will store min/max values and fewer files will be used at all.
+With Sorted Tables, ducklake will store `min`/`max` values and fewer files will be used at all.
 From them doc:

 > Sorting data before writing improves the effectiveness of min/max statistics at query time, which allows the DuckDB query engine to skip data files whose value ranges do not overlap with a query's filter predicates.

 {% include callout.html type="note" text="**The tradeoff is:** Even with 100Mi records, CDC keeps **adding files** (representing updates, deletes, inserts).
 If you ingest, say 10GB at once, then partitioning plays a bigger role, but if you ingest smaller chunks that are naturall for CDC, your data is already spread across multiple files and Sorted tables statistics avoids scanning files that are not part of the processing window.

-**IMPORTANT:** When [Sorted Tables get compacted](https://ducklake.select/docs/stable/duckdb/maintenance/merge_adjacent_files#sorted-compaction) by `ducklake_merge_adjacent_files`, the sorting will be preserved, but sorting can still be disabled if not strickly needed (very often, I would say).
+**IMPORTANT:** When [Sorted Tables get compacted](https://ducklake.select/docs/stable/duckdb/maintenance/merge_adjacent_files#sorted-compaction) by `ducklake_merge_adjacent_files`, the sorting will be preserved, but sorting can still be disabled if not strictly needed (very often, I would say).
 " %}

-I'm not advotacing against partitions at all.
+I'm not advocating against partitions at all.
 There are other use cases like Asset price ingestion where data is constantly added and never, or almost never touched.
 Query usually happens with time and asset filters.
-As opposed to CDC where the same record gets upated overtime demaning N partitions on each data flush.
+As opposed to CDC where the same record gets updated overtime demanding N partitions on each data flush.
 This is where you notice the number of files explode.

 ## Call maintenance procedures per table

 Ducklake offers a `CHECKPOINT` command that can be used to trigger compaction e purging of old snapshots.
 You can do some gymnastic to scope a `CHECKPOINT` to a specific table or portion of tables by using [autocompact options](https://ducklake.select/docs/stable/duckdb/maintenance/merge_adjacent_files#controlling-which-tables-are-compacted), but what `CHECKPOINT` does behind the scenes is trigger several maintenance commands that I prefer to run manually per table.

-Having one writer per table is a good way to increse throughput, so contention happens at table level.
+Having one writer per table is a good way to increase throughput, so contention happens at table level.
 And contention here means flushing inlined data, the regular insert/update/delete operations and running all other maintenance commands.

 Ducklake comes with a [rich metadata schema](https://ducklake.select/docs/stable/specification/tables/overview) that allows full introspection of the lake state.
 One way to see the situation of a table is to query the metadata and decide whether or not certain maintenance commands need to be run: